MolecularCartography/Optimus/README.md

 ## <img src="img/workflow.png"/>

-This repository contains a complete workflow for LC-MS data analysis from centroided data to spatial mapping of detected molecular features.
+This repository contains a complete workflow for untargeted metabolomics LC-MS data analysis from centroided data to spatial mapping of detected molecular features.

 The workflow is being developed by [Alexandrov Team](http://www.embl.de/research/units/scb/alexandrov/index.html) at EMBL Heidelberg ([contact information](http://www.embl.de/research/units/scb/alexandrov/contact/index.html)).

 * Developer: Ivan Protsyuk
 * Principal investigator: Theodore Alexandrov

+## Who might need this workflow?

+The workflow can be useful if you do untargeted metabolomics with LC-MS. Especially when you have many samples, and you try to find out how similar or how different they are in regard to their chemical composition.

+## What it does?

+The workflow consists of the following steps:

+1. Detection of LC-MS features in each input sample.
+2. Alignment and quantification of all detected features among all the samples.
+3. (*Optional*) Exclusion of features that came from blank samples.
+4. (*Optional*) Exclusion of rare features, i.e. features that occur in a small number of samples.
+5. Creating spatial map for detected features, i.e. associating intensities of detected features with spatial coordinates of samples.

+The purpose of the last step is to create a file that can be used along with a 2D/3D model for visualization in [`ili](https://chrome.google.com/webstore/detail/%60ili/nhannoeblkmkmljpddfhcfpjlnanfmkc).
+This is a Google Chrome application for visualization of molecular features spatially distributed.
+It is also being developed by Alexandrov Team.

 ## Installation